 Q.3.
 Explain in detail the various developmental stages of the zygote until implantation with suitable diagrams.

 A.3.
 When the zygote moves through the isthmus of the oviduct, the mitotic division is initiated and is called the cleavage towards the uterus to form 2,4,8,16 daughter cells called blastomeres.
-The embryo containing 8 to 16 blastomeres form the morula.
+It is an embryo containing 8 to 16 blastomeres from the morula.
 It continues to transform and divide into blastocysts as it further approaches the uterus.
-In the blastocyst, the blastomeres are organized into an outer layer referred to as the trophoblast and the inner cell mass which is an inner collection of cells attached to the trophoblast.
+In the blastocyst, the blastomeres are organized into an outer layer referred to as the trophoblast and the inner cell mass, which is an inner collection of cells attached to the trophoblast.
 This layer gets attached to the endometrium and the inner cell mass transforms into the embryo.
 After attachment, the cells of the uterus rapidly divide and covers up the entire blastocyst.
 This causes the blastocyst to implant in the endometrium of the uterus which leads to conception.